Applied AI Live

 What Is It?

-- Networking — Time for attendees to connect and share notes
+- Networking: Time for attendees to connect, compare notes, and find collaborators

 Who Should Attend?